 Promising California Businesses Sought for Santa Clara University Training Program

-Applications are being sought for up to 35 California-based enterprises to receive six months of intensive entrepreneurship training led by Santa Clara University business school faculty.
-The program,which begins in June, is the 4th annual California Program for Entrepreneurship, or CAPE.
+SANTA CLARA, Calif.
+April 5, 2013 – More than 35 California-based enterprises will be selected for six months of intensive entrepreneurship training led by Santa Clara University business school faculty in the 4th annual California Program for Entrepreneurship (CAPE), which begins in June.

 Participants attend classes, complete workshops, and are mentored by members of SCU's advisory boards, alumni and volunteer network.
 The program is available at no cost to accepted participants (apart from travel expenses to and from the University).
 Applications will be accepted through May 1; the online form and details are found at www.scu.edu/business/cie/CAPE.cfm.

 “A successful Silicon Valley business doesn’t have to be high-tech, but most resources for entrepreneurs around the Bay Area are focused on how to develop the newest technology ,” said Daniel Aguiar, the executive director of the Santa Clara’s Center for Innovation and Entrepreneurship, which created the CAPE program in 2010.
 “Our vision for entrepreneurial education is broader than that.”

 CAPE has proved to be a valuable training ground for businesses that seek an extra edge for marketing, strategizing, focusing on their business plan, or discovering finance options.
 Among businesses developed through CAPE over the last three years are: a family business producing portable shower systems for mobility-impaired users; a gluten-free, vegan bakery; and a line of bio-nutritional soil treatment products for landscapers.
 More than 65 entrepreneurs have completed the program.